cshmookler/cpp_template/README.md

 }                                       //
 ```

-## Manage Dependencies

-### Add dependencies

-Browse [Conan Center](https://conan.io/center/) (the Conan central repository) for dependencies.
-Use the search bar to find the "name/version" of the dependencies you would like to add (example: "boost/1.85.0").

-Add your chosen dependencies to the "dependencies" field of a binary within the "binary_config.json" file.
-Examples of dependencies in this file are shown in the [example above](#manage-binaries).

-> Note: Existing build files may need to be [removed](#remove-build-files) for changes to take effect.

-### Remove dependencies

-Open the "binary_config.json" file and remove the dependencies from the "dependencies" field of a binary.

-> Note: Existing build files may need to be [removed](#remove-build-files) for changes to take effect.

 ### Update the lists of dependency components

 Some dependencies contain multiple components that can be individually enabled or disabled.
 The list of components for dependencies is automatically updated after each build.